ybenhssaien/symfony-docs/create_framework/front_controller.rst

 .. tip::

-    Most web servers like Apache or nginx are able to rewrite the incoming URLs and remove the front controller script so that your users will be able to type ``http://127.0.0.1:4321/hello?name=Fabien``, which looks much better.
+    Most web servers like Apache or NGINX are able to rewrite the incoming URLs and remove the front controller script so that your users will be able to type ``http://127.0.0.1:4321/hello?name=Fabien``, which looks much better.